wp-plugins/atcontent/readme.txt

 == Frequently asked questions ==

+= Why wouldn't Google penalize my site for content duplication?  =

+We repost your publications on AtContent to give you backlinks and hosting failure backup.
+All reposts contain Google's "original-source" meta tag and "rel=canonical" link to your site.
+While indexing reposted content, search engines will get your site up in their rankings, but not AtContent.

+All reposted content has author's name and the link to the original source.
+If anyone of your readers wants to get your article on his own site, he/she needs to repost the article, because AtContent disables browser Copy-Paste functions.
+Each repost gives you a backlink from the site where article is reposted, with "rel=canonical" tag pointing on your website.

 = I have an issue with "selling" content that is not mine (I have guest authors on my site who may not appreciate the appearance of me selling their content without their permission).
 I'll get back to you on this. =